Mjohnwright/liri-node-app/README.md

   3. "node liri.js movie-this <movie name>" : will return information about that movie
   4. "node liri.js do-what-it-says" : will return a secret that is hidden in text file suing the fs.node package.

   This app uses node.js, JavaScript, 3 API calls (twitter, spotify and OMBD).
-It also emplys a .env file to securely keep my API credentials hidden so they will not appear of GitHub.
+It also employs a '.env' file to securely keep my API credentials hidden so they will not appear of GitHub.